 The course at Cambridge, while probably taking a more academic approach than some other schools of architecture, definitely encourages great creativity in its students and it is this balance I liked when applying here.
 Each college generally takes between one and three students for architecture and it is this small numbers which creates a strong sense of 'community' within the course and allows for more individual attention.

-The benefits of applying to St. John's include the College's amazing support system for architecture students (with supervisions, tutorials etc.), coupled with excellent facilities (such as the provision of drawing boards every year, a fund for material costs, etc.).
+The benefits of applying to St. John's include the College's amazing support system for architecture students (with supervisions, tutorials etc), coupled with excellent facilities (such as the provision of drawing boards every year, a fund for material costs, etc.).
 Apart from providing a first class education, the College also attracts a wonderfully diverse range of students from all over the world, which makes settling into university life or even a foreign country much easier.
 St. John's has numerous societies, sports facilities and events to brighten up your days.
-The beautiful grounds (formed from a variety of inspiring architectural styles!) are an added bonus and are located right in the heart of the city which makes it easy to get to other places.
+The beautiful grounds (formed from a variety of inspiring architectural styles) are an added bonus and are located right in the heart of the city which makes it easy to get to other places.

-(Graduated 2016; 2016-17 Masters in Real Estate, University of Cambridge; 2017 Founded Hinterland, London)
+(Graduated 2016.
+2016-17 Masters in Real Estate, University of Cambridge.
+Currently Founder and Director of Hinterland House, London)

 Studying architecture at St. John’s was a very rewarding experience.
-The college went out of its way to help me get the most out of my degree - it offered huge amounts of support; personal, academic and financial, which allowed me to travel extensively and broaden my interests even further.
+The College went out of its way to help me get the most out of my degree - it offered huge amounts of support; personal, academic and financial, which allowed me to travel extensively and broaden my interests even further.
 There were opportunities to meet lots of different people from diverse backgrounds, both in terms of the extensive and impressive alumni network and more generally - I found it truly exciting to live and learn in such a large, buzzing community.

 (IB-equivalent subjects: Art & Design, Biology, English, French, German, Geography, History, Maths, Music, Physics)